Bachelor of Journalism and Professional Writing

 You can gain an extra qualification and broaden your career prospects by completing a Diploma in Languages.

 This is the only journalism degree in South Australia.
-Our graduates are some of the most recognisable personalities in the media landscape, with many going on to secure positions with the ABC, SBS,NITV, InDaily, Crikey, The Advertiser and The Australian, on commercial radio and TV networks, and at a range of digital and niche news sites and magazines.
+Our graduates are some of the most recognisable personalities in the media landscape, with many going on to secure positions with the ABC, SBS, NITV, InDaily, Crikey, The Advertiser and The Australian, on commercial radio and TV networks, and at a range of digital and niche news sites and magazines.

 We offer industry standard on-campus facilities, including a TV studio that boasts one of South Australia’s largest green screens, and a radio studio.
 This means you will graduate with plenty of practical experience and a portfolio of stories.
-You can even be part of the University’s own radio station, which is broadcast live on the internet, our TV show, which airs on Channel 44, or get your work published in our online student publication, On the Record or the national student publication, The Junction.
-A media internship or project during your final year will help to further develop these vital practical skills, your understanding of the media, and is a great way to build important industry networks.
+You can also be part of the University’s own radio station, which is broadcast live on the internet, our TV show, which airs on Channel 44, or get your work published in our online student publication, On the Record or the national student publication, The Junction.
+A media internship or project during your final year will help to further develop these vital practical skills, your understanding of the media, and is a great way to build important industry connections.

 This degree prepares you to work as a journalist in any medium, across any platform, and in media organisation newsrooms, local community news sites, niche and community media, and as a freelance/entrepreneurial journalist.
 As social media and other online platforms enable more people to say what they think and share what they see every day, the role of informed, knowledgeable, well-trained and ethical journalists in presenting truthful and accurate information in the public interest is more important than ever.
 Careers to consider: